FlowSilver/SWEN90004-2025-Assignment2-Group41/README.md

 # Wealth Distribution Simulation

 This project implements a Java-based simulation of the NetLogo Wealth Distribution model, automating simulations for three scenarios of different reproduction rules, population sizes, and grain growth rates.
-Each case in scenarios runs 10 times, and results are saved as CSV files in the `/stat` folder.
+Each case in scenarios runs 10 times, and results are saved as CSV files in the `/stat` folder, plots are saved as png in the
+`/stat/plots` folder.
 A Python script is provided to process the results.

+The Main.java run simulations, print and write the results.
+If user only wishes to see simulation, user could simply create instance of World.java with parameter they want, and call runSimulation method.

 ## Prerequisites

-- **Java**: JDK 8 or higher installed.
+- **Java**: JDK 8 or higher installed (for simulations).
-- **Python**: Python 3.6 or higher with `pandas` installed (for processing results).
+- **Python**: Python 3.6 or higher (for processing results).
 - **Operating System**: Compatible with Windows, not tested on macOS and Linux (should work).

 ## Setup